 This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

-After opening the week at just above 7340, the FTSE 100 is now trading at 7163.3, with some of the losses being offset by a higher opening this Friday morning.
+After opening the week at just above 7340, the UK 100 is now trading at 7163.3, with some of the losses being offset by a higher opening this Friday morning.

 The progressively lower tops on the monthly chart have not been challenged recently and therefore the long-term outlook remains unchanged.